 Nowadays, modern integrations are far simpler, more robust and very quick to setup.

 As a result, businesses can move away from seeing integration as a set-back or a long project to complete.
 Instead, it can been seen as a great competitive advantage and a means to mobilising new products, features and benefits to staff and customers alike.

 What is iPaaS?

 Integration Platforms-as-a-Service (or iPaaS) is the first step we took as an industry towards mass-managing hand-coded integrations and messing around with APIs.
 There are software-led but service heavy solutions to mapping, connecting and managing integrations.
-The likes of Dell Boomi, Mulesoft and Software AG (Built.io) all have their solutions on offer to help connect up a wide variety of cloud-based and on-premise technologies.
+The likes of Dell Boomi, Mulesoft and Software AG (Built.io) all have their solutions on offer to help connect up a wide variety of other cloud-based software and on-premise technologies.